 In recent years, Tulsa’s Pearl District, one of the oldest neighborhoods in the city, has seen a return to the area’s original pedestrian-friendly, multi-use atmosphere as a premier arts and entertainment destination.
 Anchored by Tulsa Centennial Park, guests and locals can now stroll down the section of Peoria Avenue that once went by the name of Pearl and enjoy views of the downtown skyline while walking.

 Alternative arts abound in the Pearl District, referenced by the Pearl District Mural, an official introduction to the area.
 The Made in Oklahoma craft beer business booms at Dead Armadillo Brewery & Taproom, and the DIY punk aesthetic thrives at the annual Tulsa Punk Rock Flea Market held each spring.
-Creative minds meet over a cup of joe at The Phoenix coffeehouse or local roastery Cirque Coffee, before visiting the fashionable innovators at Two Guys Bow Tie Co who peddle a variety of unique wooden handcrafts.
-Music fans can catch a local show while chowing down on gastropub fare from Soul City of Tulsa’s scenic outdoor patio or discover new bands and rare vinyl finds at Josey Records Tulsa.
+Creative minds will enjoy meeting over a cup of joe at local roastery Cirque Coffee, featuring unique concoctions like a draft latte or chocolate-infused cold brew.
+Music fans can discover new bands and rare vinyl finds at Josey Records Tulsa.

-Travel up and down South Peoria Avenue in Tulsa, and explore the Brookside District, containing many a local business.
-What started with the Brookside Drug Store in 1940 has seen many transformations over the decades.
-Since then, the area became a family-friendly place with a theater and many scoops of free ice cream before turning into a popular hangout spot for teens in the 1960s and 1970s.
-After its days as the Restless Ribbon, the Brookside District now sits as a prime shopping destination with an even mix of new and old businesses.
+Travel up and down South Peoria Avenue to explore the Brookside District, containing many local business gems.
+Since the construction of Brookside Drug Store in 1940, this area has seen many transformations over the decades.
+The area was a family-friendly hub with a theater before turning into a popular hangout spot for teens in the 1960s and 1970s.
+After its days as the Restless Ribbon, the Brookside District is now a prime shopping destination with an even mix of old and new.

-Venture into Brookside and take home an array of gifting goods and an updated wardrobe procured at the area’s shops.
+Venture into Brookside and take home an array of local goods and clothing procured at the area’s shops.
 At Ida Red General Store, visitors can pick out Tulsa tees and Oklahoma mugs as well as one-of-a-kind coin purses and gourmet sodas.
-Abersons has offered contemporary styles for more than forty years, while Little Black Dress has helped the ladies accessorize since the mid-2000s.
+For contemporary, luxury fashion, Abersons has offered the latest styles for more than forty years.

 Depending on the time of year, you’ll want drop in on some of Brookside District’s annual events.
 In spring, chefs and gardeners gather for Herb Day in Brookside to stock up on herbs and birdhouses on hand.
 Come summer, motorcycle enthusiasts can look forward to the Brookside Rumble & Roll street party, while in prime produce seasons, locals can grab homegrown fruits and vegetables at the Wednesday morning Tulsa Farmers’ Market.
 In October, dress in your scariest Halloween costume, and join the ranks of fellow witches, clowns and devils for the Boo Ha Ha in Brookside parade and costume contest.

 Besides national chains and local boutiques, Brookside District boasts plenty of delicious eats, from the classic statewide Bricktown Brewery chain to Weber’s Root Beer & Burgers, a local favorite since 1933.
-When burger cravings strike, stop by HopBunz Crafted Burgers & Beer, or dive into a roll of sushi at Sushi Hana Japanese Fusion.
+If you're craving a good burger, stop by Claud's Hamburgers for hearty, fan-favorite recipes dating back to 1954.
 Elmer’s BBQ will fill you up with the tasty "Badwich" (beef, bologna, hot link, smoked sausage and rib sandwich) while R Bar & Grill serves up tasty snacks like cheese curds and Bavarian pretzel.
 If you’re staying out late, enjoy a couple rounds of billiards at Sharky’s on Brookside or a nightcap at Another Round to round out your Brookside escape.

 In addition to its historical past, Greenwood Historical District also offers guests a taste of modern-day attractions, from delicious eateries like Wanda J’s Next Generation Restaurant and Fat Guy’s Burger Bar to Tulsa Drillers baseball games.
 The Living Arts of Tulsa also provides a taste of contemporary art, while She Theatre and Lounge provides ballet-style entertainment in a nightclub atmosphere.
 Whether dining at Lefty’s on Greenwood or exploring cultural centers, celebrate Greenwood Historical District’s diverse history with a quick trip to the area.

 Wander over to the Deco District in downtown Tulsa and take a look at the ornate architectural features that have stood the test of time.
 Named after the art style that characterizes many of the area’s attractions, the Deco District came to prominence during the 1920s oil boom.
-At the Tulsa Art Deco Museum inside the Philcade Building, you can explore the collection of modern design elements before seeing deco design in action at the Mayo Hotel.
-In the summer, the annual Top of the Town event gives guests another way to witness Tulsa’s iconic structures from the top of Deco District buildings.
+The Tulsa Art Deco Museum inside the Philcade Building displays a collection of modern design elements.
+Continue the Art Deco sighseeing at the opulent Mayo Hotel, which had its grand opening in 1925.
+In the summer, the annual Top of the Town event gives guests another way to see Tulsa’s iconic structures from the top of Deco District buildings.

-After touring through some of the prime architecture in the Deco District, be sure to fuel up with modern cuisine served fresh.
+After touring through some of the Deco District's prime architecture, fuel up on modern cuisine in the neighborhood.
 At Topeca Coffee Shop, sip on a cup roasted and brewed in house.
-A tradition since 1984, Billy’s on the Square offers its ever popular char burgers and char chicken alongside followed up with a slice of cheesecake, while New Atlas Grill cures brunch cravings with biscuits and gravy and French toast.
 Whether seeking Cajun food from Lassalle’s New Orleans Deli, farm fresh Mexican fare from Elote Café or pasta dishes at Ti Amo Ristorante Italiano, you're going to have a standout meal in the Deco District.

 One of the prime entertainment areas in the state, the Blue Dome Entertainment District offers a rich array of restaurants and attractions.
-Anchored by the namesake Blue Dome building, a former 1920s-era oil station, the Blue Dome Entertainment District highlights historical places while keeping crowds entertained at destinations like Dust Bowl Lanes & Lounge and Max Retropub.
+Known for the namesake Blue Dome building, a former 1920s-era oil station, the Blue Dome Entertainment District highlights historical places while keeping crowds entertained at destinations like Dust Bowl Lanes & Lounge and Max Retropub.

 Take the evening Loop Downtown Shuttle between Blue Dome and Tulsa Arts districts and stop for nourishment and spirits at Arnie’s Bar, James E McNellie’s Public House or Enso Bar.
-Pizza enthusiasts can fill up with Neapolitan-style pies at STG Pizzeria & Gelateria, while local business supporters can nosh on seasonal farm-to-table meals at Juniper Restaurant & Martini Lounge.
-El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar concocts hearty bowls of broth & noodles.
+Pizza enthusiasts can fill up with Neapolitan-style pies at Andolini's Sliced, while fans of seasonal, farm-to-table meals will enjoy a meal at Juniper Restaurant & Martini Lounge.
+El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar offers hearty noodle bowls.

 Brunch and seasonal festivals also abound in Blue Dome.
-Visitors can start their mornings off right with an order of sriracha honey chicken and waffles at the Dilly Diner, order or scarf down a plate of migas from Bramble Breakfast & Bar.
+Start your morning off right with an order of sriracha honey chicken and waffles at the Dilly Diner or scarf down a plate of migas from Bramble Breakfast & Bar.
 Explore the district’s bars and restaurants with punch card in hand during the annual Mardi Gras Parade, or visit in the summer to cheer bikers on during the intense, three-day Tulsa Tough Ride & Race.
 No matter the season, guests are sure to stumble across lively city streets within the Blue Dome Entertainment District.

 Located near Swan Lake in Tulsa, the Cherry Street District contains a cluster of modern businesses housed within classic architectural structures and historic landscapes.
-In the Cherry Street District, good eats and delicious drinks remain the highlight, although throughout the year, the local German-American society also hosts its annual German-American Day and Christkindlmarkt.
+Good eats and delicious drinks are a constant highlight, showcased in major annual events like Christkindlmarkt.

-Whether traveling solo or gathering with friends, Tulsa’s Cherry Street District offers the perfect restaurant, bar or café for all.
-For more relaxed vibes, grab a pint of Smithwick’s or a bottle of Magners Irish Cider from Kilkenny’s Irish Pub & Eatery, or nosh on a homecooked burger from The Brothers Houligan.
-Load up on a hearty sandwich at Bill & Ruth’s Submarine Shop, or down a slice of stone-cooked pizza at Andolini’s Pizzeria.
+Whether traveling solo or gathering with friends, Cherry Street District offers the perfect restaurant, bar or café for all.
+For relaxed vibes, grab a pint from Kilkenny’s Irish Pub & Eatery, or nosh on a homecooked burger from The Brothers Houligan.
+Load up on a hearty sandwich at Bill & Ruth’s Submarine Shop or down a slice of stone-cooked pizza at Andolini’s Pizzeria.
 For locally-sourced ingredients, look no further than Smoke.
 Woodfire Grill, or fill up with a 12-inch blend of Cheese whiz, peppers, onions and steak sandwiched between a hoagie at Phat Philly’s.
-Barbecue abounds at Rib Crib, but for a legendary tradition, chow down on tamale pie and wet burritos at the longstanding Chimi’s Mexican Food.
+For a legendary dining tradition, chow down on tamale pie and wet burritos at the longstanding Chimi’s Mexican Food.

 Besides various prime dining options, Cherry Street District also offers plenty of hangout spots, from the Palace Café to paint nights at Pinot’s Palette.
 For a look at impressive paintings and vintage photographs created by Oklahomans, browse through the Pierson Gallery before picking up baked goods at Merritt’s Bakery.
 After grabbing a cup of coffee with a friend at the Coffee House on Cherry Street, be sure to stop by the Nest on Cherry Street for home decor inspiration.
 With its abundance of restaurants, cafes and attractions, the Cherry Street District makes for a perfect day trip in Tulsa.